World Stocks Poised to Beat the S&P 500 This Year

 ADVERTISEMENT

-On Friday, the Dow Industrials rose 16 points, or 0.1%, to 24854.
-The S&P 500 ticked up 0.1% while the Nasdaq Composite shed less than 0.1%.
+The strong year for stocks was set to end quietly Friday, as U.S. shares wavered on the final trading day of 2017.
+The Dow Industrials slipped 10 points, or 0.1%, to 24827 in recent trading.
+The S&P 500 ticked down less than 0.1% while the Nasdaq Composite shed 0.2%.
 All three indexes are on track to post their best yearly performances since 2013.

 "It has truly been a remarkable environment," said Eric Wiegand, portfolio manager at U.S. Bank Private Wealth Management.